rangecoin/myrngwallet/README.md

 # MyRNG wallet
-MyRNG wallet is a client-side browser-based wallet for Rangecoin.
+MyRNG Wallet is a client-side Browser-Based Wallet For Rangecoin.

 # Running locally